Understanding Water Pressure

 Increased Risk of Undetected Leaks

 When water pressure is too high, it can cause pipes to burst or develop small, undetected leaks.
-These leaks can go unnoticed until they cause significant damage, making understanding the risks of water pressure causing undetected leaks essential for every homeowner.
+These leaks can go unnoticed until they cause significant damage.

 Signs of High Water Pressure